Mira: Modern Talisman Jewelry Inspired by Ancient Stone Circles

 Michelle Pajak-Reynolds’s special stone collected from the visitors path surrounding Stonehenge in Wiltshire, England.
 Photo credit: Michelle Pajak-Reynolds

 As with all my jewelry collections, the inspiration subject matter and raw materials are obsessively researched.
-Using traditional metalsmithing techniques, I crafted each design by hand in Fairmined 14 karat yellow gold and recycled sterling silver; carefully selecting each Herkimer diamond for its unique shape and sparkle.
+Using traditional metalsmithing techniques, I crafted each design by hand in Fairmined 14 karat yellow gold and recycled sterling silver.
+Each Herkimer diamond is carefully selected for its unique shape and sparkle.
+No two are alike, and that’s exactly what I love about them.

-Herkimer diamonds are 500-million-year-old raw quartz crystals some metaphysical practitioners believe to be “manifestations of pure, solidified spiritual light.”[1]
+Herkimer diamonds are 500-million-year-old raw quartz crystals.
 Mined exclusively in Herkimer County, New York each gem naturally forms with 18 facets, six sides and two points (double terminations).
 While not exactly diamonds (diamonds are pure carbon crystals, Herkimers are silicon dioxide), Herkimers acquired their diamond nickname for their natural sparkle and diamond-like silhouette.
 Clear quartz crystals featuring this identical crystal system are found elsewhere in the world, however only those mined in Herkimer County New York can authentically be called Herkimer diamonds.

 Ancient Materials, Modern Magic